 - Range and bearing errors from the centroid of the hydrophone array were calculated for all locations based on the heuristic 95% CIs for x and y.
 The x and y CIs define a rectangular uncertainty area centered on the estimated location.
-For range error, we use the difference in range between the estimated location and the farthest corner of this rectangle.
-For bearing error, we use half the difference between the bearings to the second and third nearest corners of this rectangle (Figure 5).
+For range error, the difference in range between the estimated location and the farthest corner of this rectangle is used.
+For bearing error, half the difference between the bearings to the second and third nearest corners of this rectangle is used (Fig. 5).
 With a linear array, range error generally increases with increasing range; bearing error is largely unaffected by range. - Locations with bearing errors > 22.5° were flagged as unreliable and excluded from further analysis. - Offshore distances and minimum and maximum offshore distances were calculated for all locations.
-The offshore distance for a location is the perpendicular distance from the location to the nominal ice edge (Figure 1).
-The minimum and maximum offshore distances are the perpendicular distances from the array axis to the nearest and farthest corners, respectively, of the location's uncertainty rectangle. - Upon inspection of the complete set of located calls, it became apparent that many individual sounds had been logged for the same song and same call sequences, contrary to the planned protocol.
+The offshore distance for a location is the perpendicular distance from the location to the nominal ice edge (Fig. 1).
+The minimum and maximum offshore distances are the perpendicular distances from the array axis to the nearest and farthest corners, respectively, of the location's uncertainty rectangle. - Upon inspection of the complete set of located calls, it became apparent that, in some sample periods, many individual sounds had erroneously been logged for the same song and same call sequences, contrary to the planned protocol.
 As a result, a few sample periods contained inflated numbers of locations that were probably produced by the same individual whale in a small spatial area and a short period of time.
-In order to identify these extraneous acoustic events in the data set without a prohibitively time-consuming manual review of all events, we developed and applied a simple algorithm that identified sequences of events that occurred within 10 s of each other and that had overlapping range and bearing errors.
-Extensive spot-checking of the data marked by this algorithm indicated that most of the extraneous events were found by this process, with few cases of events being identified erroneously.
+In order to identify these redundant 'duplicate' acoustic location events in the data set without a prohibitively time-consuming manual review of all events, a simple algorithm was developed and applied that identified sequences of events that occurred within 10s of each other and that had overlapping range and bearing errors.
+Extensive spot-checking of the data marked by this algorithm indicated that most of the events erroneously logged in call sequences and songs were found by this process, with very few cases of properly logged events being identified.
+Events identified by this algorithm as duplicates were eliminated from further analysis and reporting.